simcampos/labseq/README.md

 ## 7. Final Notes
 - The project is structured to follow the best practices of Quarkus and Java development.
+- On a single Thread, the service can handle requests for `n` up to a large number without blocking the main thread.
+This will depend on the available memory and the performance of the machine running the service.
 - If a sequential multithreading is needed, the service can be modified to use a thread pool or other concurrency mechanisms.
 - That way the service can handle larger values of `n` without blocking the main thread.
 - Of course because after the first request of a number because all positions are saved in the repository, the next request for the same number and under it will be very fast.